Poisson boundary of group extensions: Nilpotent-by-Abelian groups

-$N$ is hyper-central (for example nilpotent).
-We define (upper) Abelian-by-$K$ components of $G$ in the following way.
-We consider the canonical central series of $N$, $C_{\alpha+1}$ is the center of $N/C_\alpha$.
+Assume that $N$ is hyper-central (for example nilpotent).
+We define (upper) abelian-by-$K$ components of $G$ in the following way.
+Consider the canonical central series of $N$: $C_{\alpha+1}$ is the center of $N/C_\alpha$.
 Observe that $C_\alpha$ is a characteristic subgroup, for all $\alpha$.
-We consider quotient $C_{\alpha+1}/C_\alpha$ and a short exact sequence
+We consider the quotient group $C_{\alpha+1}/C_\alpha$ and a short exact sequence